 Benefits of Dividend-Paying Stocks

 High-dividend stocks tend to outperform the broader market over time.
-According to the asset manager Dreyfus, U.S.-based dividend-paying stocks returned an average 9.3% annually from January 31, 1972, through December 31, 2013, far exceeding the 2.3% average annual return for stocks with no dividends.
+According to Ned Davis Research, U.S.-based dividend-paying stocks returned an average 9.3% annually from January 31, 1972, through December 31, 2013, far exceeding the 2.3% average annual return for stocks with no dividends.
 Additionally, more than half of the total return of U.S. equities from 1930 through the end of 2010 was the result of dividends rather than price appreciation.

 Historically, dividend-paying stocks also perform better than the overall market during times in which stock prices are weak.
 Since stocks that pay dividends are generally more conservative and have stronger cash flows than those that do not, investors tend to gravitate toward dividend payers during times of trouble.